passchieri/Traffic_Sign_Classifier/writeup.md

 4. Balancing.
 Many signs are over/under represented in the data set.
 This will result in a better classification of images that are over represented.
 I tried to fix this my keeping the same number of images per sign type.
 However, then far too little images are left to do a proper training (traning accuracy >> validation accuracy).
 Therefore, I did not use the balancing in the end.

 5. Image augmentation.
 The increase the number of images for training, I used to augmentation techniques: rotating the images by +-30 degrees, and by warping with a projective transform.
 I used the skimage.transform library for the actual transformations.
 In this way, I generated 5 times more images than the original training set.
 Of course, I did not use the augmentation for the validation and test data sets.
-The image below shows the 2 transformations for a sample image
+The image below shows the 2 transformations for a sample image.
+These augmentations have been inspired by a solution found on the internet.
 ![Example of the two augmentation techiques used][augment]

 Below, 16 samples of the augemented images are provided.